What are the Four Assumptions Made in a T-Test?

 What to Do if this Assumption is Violated

-If this assumption is violated, the results of the two sample t-test are completely invalid.
-In this scenario, it’s best to collect two new samples using a random sampling method and ensure that each individual in one sample does not belong to the other sample.
+If this assumption is violated, the results of the two-sample t-test are completely invalid.
+In this severe scenario, the recommended course of action is to collect two entirely new samples.
+These new samples must be acquired using a strict random sampling method, ensuring definitively that each individual included in one sample does not belong to the other sample.

 How to Check this Assumption

-If the sample sizes are small (n < 50), then we can use a Shapiro-Wilk test to determine if each sample size is normally distributed.
-If the p-value of the test is less than a certain significance level, then the data is likely not normally distributed.
+• Small Samples (n < 50): If the sample sizes are small, we can use a formal statistical test, such as the Shapiro-Wilk test, to determine if each sample is normally distributed.
+If the p-value of the Shapiro-Wilk test is less than a predefined significance level (e.g., 0.05), then we conclude that the data is significantly non-normally distributed.

 If the data points roughly fall along a straight diagonal line in a Q-Q plot, then the dataset likely follows a normal distribution.